-Fulham v Huddersfield Town
+Huddersfield stun league leaders Fulham

 Post update

-Attempt missed.
-Nathaniel Chalobah (Fulham) right footed shot from the centre of the box misses to the right following a corner.
+Attempt saved.
+Tosin Adarabioyo (Fulham) header from the centre of the box is saved in the centre of the goal.
+Assisted by Harrison Reed with a cross.

 Post update

 Corner, Fulham.
-Conceded by Tom Lees.
+Conceded by Naby Sarr.

 Post update